Our mentoring program trains and matches volunteer mentors with young people who need and want a positive role model in their lives.

 You don’t need any special skills or qualifications to be a mentor, just commitment, maturity and a willingness to listen.

-Currently, we run a One-to-One youth mentoring program in Western Melbourne and the Mornington Peninsula, where mentors are matched with a young person based on their mutual interests and location.
+Currently, we run a One-to-One youth mentoring program in Western Melbourne and where mentors are matched with a young person based on their mutual interests and location.
 This program involves a commitment to spend a couple of hours with a young person, each week, for 12 months.

 We’ll provide you with all the training and support you need to be a positive and engaging mentor.

 1. Learn More

 The first step is to simply learn more about the commitment you’ll be making as a Sparkways Mentor and to find out if it’s the right fit for you.
 The easiest way to learn more is to put in your expression of interest at this link and a Sparkways staff member will be in contact with you.

 When you’re ready to start your mentoring journey, you’ll need to fill out an application form.
 All potential mentors undergo a compulsory screening process including a reference check and a Working with Children check.

 We’ll set up a time for us to get to know each other better and find out how we can best support your mentoring journey.

 We run an initial full day training session to make sure our mentors are equipped with the skills and knowledge to support a young person in need.
 We also offer consistent supervision and development calls, review meetings and peer learning and supervision throughout the mentoring journey.

 5. Meet Your Match